Quick Tips For Bigger Arms

 This is best achieved using a constant tension repetition style.
 Simply put, you should never stop flexing your biceps at any point in the set.
 I also recommend avoiding positions where muscle tension is reduced, which is why when doing a growth factor set for biceps I like to shorten the range of motion by taking out the first and last 10% of the range of motion (so don’t fully extend on the way down and don’t reach full flexion on the way up).
 Note that I use this shortened range of motion only when doing constant tension, growth factors accumulation sets.

 The way you reach that 40-60 seconds under load is not that important, but I prefer methods where you don’t use much intra-set rest.
 Resting (for example rest/pauses) will allow for the clearance of some of the lactate and the entry of oxygen into the muscles, which will reduce growth factors release.
-As such, I like to use things like full reps + partials (doing full reps to failure then doing as many partial reps as possible) or full reps + isometric hold (doing full reps to failure then holding a certain position for as long as possible while flexing the biceps).
+As such, I like to use things like full reps + partials (doing full reps to failure than doing as many partial reps as possible) or full reps + isometric hold (doing full reps to failure then holding a certain position for as long as possible while flexing the biceps).
 I also like mechanical drop sets: using three different variations of the exercise and doing them without rest, going from the weaker to the stronger.
 For example, reverse dumbbell curl + supinated DB curl + hammer curl.
 You would use the same weight for all three, go to failure every time and don’t set the dumbbells down, it’s one set.
 Drop sets would also work, but only if you can decrease the weight really rapidly to avoid having too much rest time.

 Triceps respond well to heavier work but also need to be pumped up to grow maximally.
 One technique I like to use is the contrast drop set.
-This is very simple: start the triceps exercise with a heavy weight; something you can lift for 4-6 reps in good form.
+This is very simple: start the triceps exercise with a heavyweight; something you can lift for 4-6 reps in good form.
 When you hit failure, you decrease the weight significantly (by up to 50%) and do slow and squeeze reps to failure.

 I prefer to use this method on isolated exercises like pushdowns or lying DB/bar extensions.
 It can be used on big lifts like a close-grip bench press or dips, but I find that the residual fatigue from set to set is more important than with isolated exercises.
 As such, it’s hard to do more than 1-2 such sets on compound movements without having to decrease the weight by a lot, while you can easily do 3-4 on isolated exercises without much of a drop.